Terrence Tisdell: LISCR FC

 During the 2017 season, he joined fellow Liberian side LISCR on a three-year deal.

 Costa do Sol

 He departed Liberia for Mozambique in 2018, joining Costa do Sol on a season-long loan deal.

 Sanjoanense

 Later that year, Tisdell moved to Portugal where he joined Campeonato de Portugal side Sanjoanense.

 Baroka

 He returned to Africa on 3 July 2019, signing with South Africa South African Premiership side Baroka.

 Hapoel Petah Tikva

 On 27 August 2020, he signed for Israeli side Hapoel Petah Tikva.

 Kocaelispor

 In July 2021 he moved to Turkish First Division club Kocaelispor on a two-year deal.

 Botoșani

 In January 2022 he signed for Romanian club Botoșani.

 Sumgayit

 On 23 December 2022, Sumgayit announced the signing of Tisdell until the end of the season.
+On 7 June 2023, Sumgayit announced that Tisdell had left the club after his contract had expired.

 International career

 Tisdell has represented Liberia at the under-20 and senior levels, serving as a mainstay for the latter since his debut in 2016.